 The flow control mechanism described in standard IEEE 802.3 helps ensure that no data packets are lost due to a port memory overflowing.
 Shortly before a port memory is completely full, the device signals to the connected devices that it is not accepting any more data packets from them.
-In full-duplex mode, the device sends a pause data packet.

-In full-duplex mode, the device series a pause data pac

-In half-duplex mode, the device simulates a collision.
+- In full-duplex mode, the device sends a pause data packet. - In half-duplex mode, the device simulates a collision.